wopsononock/orcidProfile-1/README.md

 ### Settings

-* Navigat to OJS installation folder.
+* Navigate to OJS Folder.
 * if a file called `cypress.env.json` does not exist, create one.
 * Add the following variables to the root JSON element, according to your server setting